Some ergodic properties of metrics on hyperbolic groups: Introduction and Statement of the main results

-Note that different choices $o,o'\in M$ define metrics $d,d'$ that differ by a bounded amount $|d-d'|<+\infty$; denote by $[d]$ the \emph{equivalence class} of left-invariant metrics that are bounded distance from $d$, and denote by $\calD_\Gamma$ the set of such equivalence classes.
-We shall study properties of pairs $(\Gamma,[d])$ as above.
-Hereafter we shall assume that $\Gamma$ is non-elementary.
-This assumption rules out trivial cases of finite groups and finite extensions of $\bbZ$. \end{setup} \begin{examples} {}\\ The reader can keep in mind the following main classes of examples: \begin{itemize} \item[(a)] Let $N$ be a closed Riemannian manifold of strictly negative sectional curvature, $\Gamma=\pi_1(N)$ its fundamental group, $M=\wt{N}$ its universal covering, and $d_M$ on $M$ the Riemannian metric lifted from the given Riemannian structure on $N$.
+We denote by $D_\Gamma$ the set of all possible pseudo-metrics $d:\Gamma\times\Gamma\to [0,\infty)$ obtained from such isometric $\Gamma$-actions, and let $\scrD_\Gamma=D_\Gamma/\!\!\sim$ be the space of equivalence classes of such pseudo-metrics, where $d\sim d'$ if $d-d'$ is bounded.
+We denote by $[d]\in\scrD_\Gamma$ the equivalence class of $d\in D_\Gamma$. \end{setup} \begin{examples} {}\\ The reader can keep in mind the following main classes of examples: \begin{itemize} \item[(a)] Let $N$ be a closed connected Riemannian manifold of strictly negative sectional curvature, $\Gamma=\pi_1(N)$ its fundamental group, $M=\wt{N}$ its universal covering, and $d_M$ on $M$ the Riemannian metric lifted from the given Riemannian structure on $N$.
 We shall refer to these as \textbf{geometric examples}.
-These well studied objects motivate our general discussion. \item[(b)] Non-elementary Gromov-hyperbolic groups $\Gamma$, equipped with a word metric $d_S$ associated with a choice of a finite generating set $S$ for $\Gamma$. \item[(c)] Convex cocompact group actions on proper CAT(-1) spaces.
-For example, quasi-fuchsian embedding of a surface group in $\PSL_2(\bbC)=\Isom_+(\mathbf{H}^3)$. \item[(d)] Green metric $d_\mu$ associated with a symmetric, finitely supported, generating probability measure $\mu$ on any Gromov-hyperbolic group $\Gamma$ (see \cite{BHM1}). \end{itemize} \end{examples}
+These well studied objects motivate our general discussion. \item[(b)] Non-elementary Gromov hyperbolic groups $\Gamma$, equipped with a word metric $d_S$ associated with a choice of a finite symmetric generating set $S$ for $\Gamma$. \item[(c)] Convex cocompact group actions on proper $\operatorname{CAT}(-1)$ spaces.
+For example, quasi-Fuchsian embedding of a surface group in $\PSL_2(\bbC)=\Isom_+(\mathbf{H}^3)$. \item[(d)] Green metric $d_\mu$ associated with a symmetric, finitely supported, generating probability measure $\mu$ on any Gromov hyperbolic group $\Gamma$ (see \cite{BHM1}). \item[(e)] Anosov subgroup $\Gamma$ in a higher-rank real Lie group $G$, equipped with the restriction to the orbit of a certain Finsler metric on the symmetric space $G/K$ of $G$ (see \cite{DK}). \end{itemize} \end{examples}